-Peekamoose and Table Mountains, in the southern Catskills, are the end of the chain of peaks which sit below Slide Mountain and are require climbs by the Catskill 3500 Club.
+Peekamoose and Table Mountains, in the southern Catskills, are the end of the chain of peaks that sit below Slide Mountain and are require climbs by the Catskill 3500 Club.
 These two wonderful peaks can be hiked on the trail from the north from Denning or the South from Peekamoose Road.
 Either way, you’ll work for the summits.
 A third and in our opinion more fun way is by hiking Lone and crossing the ridge to Table which can be read about here.